jamesbachini/soromarket/README.md

 # 🧠 SoroMarket – A Soroban Prediction Market Smart Contract

 This Soroban smart contract implements a decentralized prediction market on the Stellar blockchain.
-Users can place bets on binary outcomes, and a designated oracle finalizes the result.
+Users can place bets on binary outcomes and a designated oracle finalizes the result.

 Payouts are distributed proportionally to the winning side after settlement.

 ---